 Irritable bowel syndrome

 Irritable bowel syndrome (IBS) is a chronic digestive condition affecting the large intestine.
 Symptoms include gas, bloating, abdominal pain, cramping, and diarrhea or constipation.

 Turmeric is a popular Indian spice that has been used in traditional Ayuvedic medicine for more than 4,000 years.
 Among other things, it’s used to reduce gas and soothe heartburn.
-An older study found that people taking turmeric supplements showed statistically significant improvement in both flatulence and heartburn symptoms.
+An found that people taking turmeric supplements showed statistically significant improvement in both flatulence and heartburn symptoms.

 2. Green tea